Holtkamp Organ Company: F. Christian Holtkamp (since 1986)

 F. Christian (Chris) Holtkamp joined the shop in 1987 and became president of the Holtkamp Organ Company in 1995 following the retirement of his father.
 From the beginning of his time at the shop, Chris continued the development of tonal and visual design begun by Chick.
 His visual designs are entirely contextual, always taking great pains to match the visual design of the organ to the room in which it is installed.
 In tonal design his instruments contain the same ensemble voicing of Walter and Chick, but the internal balance of each instrument has changed to have a more even balance from treble to bass.
 This results in an ensemble which is full, rich, and embracing, without being overbearing.
-The shop currently builds electric slider, electro-pneumatic, and tracker actions.
+The shop builds electric slider, electro-pneumatic, and tracker actions.